Soccer-Holders Chelsea to face Real Madrid in Champions League, Man City v Atletico

 It will be the first meeting between the two clubs.

+Bayern Munich will also not be under-estimating a Villarreal side who knocked out Juventus in the last 16.

+"They showed in the round of 16 what they're capable of," warned CEO Oliver Kahn.
+"For that reason we have to be on our guard and approach the task with full concentration.
+No one can think that they'll be two easy games."

-(Reporting by Rohith Nair in Bengaluru; Editing by Hugh Lawson and Toby Davis)
+(Reporting by Martyn Herman; Editing by Hugh Lawson, Toby Davis and Christian Radnedge)

 ((Rohith.Nair@thomsonreuters.com;))